weisslertal/dircted_graphs_path/README.md

 For example:       someWord:1:anotherWord

 Restrictions: the weights have to be non-negative numbers but don't have to be integers (1.5384 is allowed).
-The words can contain all keys including whitespace, except for the string "Endless Loop".
+The words can contain all keys including whitespace, except for the string "Not getting to a termination node".
 The input search word has to be a word that exists in the graph for the program to compute a proper output.

 assumptions about the input: The input file is in the specified format.
 The weight contains only digits (and the decimal point and the minus sign).

 Output: